 So you’ve applied to come to Canada as a permanent resident, but you don’t know exactly where you should live.
-Your options are definitely not limited with Canada’s 10 provinces and 3 territories.
+Your options are definitely not limited to Canada’s 10 provinces and 3 territories.

 To help narrow down your choices, here are 3 of the best cities to live in Canada for 2018!